cloudknit-io/cloudknit/README.md

 There are tools today that allow us to manage cloud environments but as the environments become more complex and teams look for advanced use cases like visualizing environments, replicating environments, promoting changes across environments, blue/green deployments, etc., existing tools fall short.

 This causes some teams to build and maintain in-house solutions.
-We want to make it easy for devops teams to manage complex environments, get to advanced cases, and to gain a competitive advantage.
+We want to make it easy for DevOps and Platform Engineering teams to manage complex environments, get to advanced cases, and to gain a competitive advantage.

-Existing cloud-native tools like Terraform, Pulumi, Helm, ArgoCD, etc. are great at automating simple environments, but if you want an environment like the one below (Diagram 2) with infrastructure resources and cloud-native applications, your options are:
+Existing cloud-native tools like Terraform, Pulumi, Helm, ArgoCD, etc. on their own are great at managing individual components within an environment or automating simple environments, but if you want an environment like the one below (Diagram 2) with Infrastructure resources and cloud-native applications, your options are:

 ### Option 1: Monolith Infrastructure as Code & Application Deployment

 Monolith IaC & Application deployments work well when environments are simple, but as things get complex, it becomes a nightmare to maintain.
+It creates tight coupling and causes issues like slow provisioning.

-### Option 2: Use loosely coupled Infrastructure as Code & Application Deployment & hand-roll pipelines to run them
+### Option 2: Use loosely coupled IaC & Application Deployment & hand-roll pipelines to run them

-Creating loosely-coupled components like networking, eks, rds, k8s-apps, etc. makes the individual components easier to manage, but the pipelines that run those components become complex.
-Pipeline code needs to manage the logic to run the various components in the correct order and handle various scenarios like failures and tearing down an entire environment for ephemeral environments.
+Creating loosely-coupled components like networking, eks, rds, backend-apps, frontend-apps, etc. makes the individual components easier to manage, but the pipelines that run those components become complex.
+Pipeline code needs to manage the logic to run the various components in the correct order and handle various scenarios like failures and tearing down an entire environment when not needed.

 Pipeline code is imperative, and users have to write logic on “HOW” to get an entire environment.
 This causes a maintenance nightmare.
 We have seen teams write hundreds of lines of pipeline code to specify the “HOW” to run various components to get an entire environment and it becomes unmanageable at one point.